Sitting on the land that the legendary Stardust once occupied, Resorts World opened in June of 2021 to great fanfare.

 You’ll want to make reservations with Delilah in advance here.

-Hopefully, we were able to help you find an activity or two that is worthy of your Las Vegas itinerary!
+Hopefully, I was able to help you find an activity or two that is worthy of your Las Vegas itinerary!

 Although the location isn’t ideal, there are plenty of things to do at Resorts World Las Vegas and at nearby resorts on the north side of the Strip.